InfiniteZeroFoundation/.github/profile/README.md

 ## 👥 The Team

-A small team of PhD researchers spanning Oxford, South Korea, and France — rooted in Oxford's Human-Centered Computing division, under Sir Nigel Shadbolt and Emeritus Faculty Sir Tim Berners-Lee, inventor of the World Wide Web.
+A small team of PhD researchers spanning Oxford, South Korea, and France — rooted in Oxford's Human-Centered Computing division, home to Sir Tim Berners-Lee and Sir Nigel Shadbolt.
 Three years of quiet building.
 Now it's live.

 ---